bengl3rt/twiliomax/README.md

 3. Sets the SMS URL of the incoming number in your twilio account to the external URL of the localtunnel

-**The object currently sends two messages out of its only outlet:**
+**The object currently sends three messages out of its only outlet:**

 * sms